Dynamical Mean-Field Theory for Quantum Chemistry

-Within the active subspace we define the dynamical self-energy ${\mathbf \Sigma}={\mathbf G}_0^{-1}-{\mathbf G}_{\text{corr}}^{-1}$.
-If the active subspace contains $M$ states (summed over atoms and orbitals), ${\mathbf \Sigma}$ may be represented as $M(M+1)/2$ functions of frequency.
-The dynamical mean-field method approximates the self-energy as a sum of a much smaller number of functions.
-Different versions exist,\cite{Georges92b,Hettler00,Kotliar01} corresponding to different approximations to ${\mathbf \Sigma}$.
+Within the correlated subspace we define the dynamical self-energy ${\mathbf \Sigma}={\mathbf G}_0^{-1}-{\mathbf G}_{\text{corr}}^{-1}$.
+If the correlated subspace contains $M$ states (summed over atoms and orbitals), ${\mathbf \Sigma}$ may be represented as $M(M+1)/2$ functions of frequency.
+The DMFT method approximates the self-energy as a sum of a much smaller number of functions.
+Different versions exist \cite{Georges92b,Hettler00,Kotliar01}, corresponding to different approximations to ${\mathbf \Sigma}$.
 Each approximation to ${\mathbf \Sigma}$ implies an approximation to the Luttinger-Ward functional, which is such that the extremization may be carried out by solving a quantum impurity model with parameters fixed by a self-consistency condition.
-For specifics, see Ref.~\onlinecite{Georges96,Maier05}.
-The results presented here were obtained with the ``CDMFT'' version,\cite{Kotliar01} which has a real space interpretation naturally suited to the non-translationally invariant problem posed by a molecule.
-The `DCA' formulation \cite{Hettler00} is applicable to periodic configurations and extensions may exist to other cases.
+For specifics, see Ref.~\cite{Georges96,Maier05}.
+The results presented here were obtained with the cellular DMFT (CDMFT) version \cite{Kotliar01}, which has a real space interpretation naturally suited to the nontranslationally invariant problem posed by a molecule.

-In CDMFT one divides the full set of states into $P$ cells, labelled by cell index $J=1...P$, with each cell containing some small number $N$ of orbitals, labelled by an orbital index $a=1...N$.
+In CDMFT one divides the full set of states into $P$ cells, labeled by cell index $J=1,...,P$, with each cell containing some small number $N$ of orbitals, labeled by an orbital index $a=1,...,N$.
 (Note that each cell may contain more than one atom.)
 The total number of correlated states is $M=PN$ .
-The approximation is to retain only those components $\Sigma^{(J_1a_1)(J_2a_2)}$ of ${\mathbf \Sigma}$ for which $J_1=J_2$ (i.e the two orbitals are in the same cell) and correspondingly only the intra-cell terms in $\hat{\mathbf I}^{\text{corr}}$.
-Defining the resulting self-energy as ${\mathbf \Sigma}_{\text{CDMFT}}$ we obtain an approximation to the Green's function
+The approximation is to retain only those components $\Sigma^{(J_1a_1)(J_2a_2)}$ of ${\mathbf \Sigma}$ for which $J_1=J_2$ (i.e., the two orbitals are in the same cell) and correspondingly only the intracell terms in $\hat{\mathbf I}^{\text{corr}}$.
+Defining the resulting self-energy as ${\mathbf \Sigma}_{\text{CDMFT}}$ we obtain an approximation to the Green's function: